Skip to content

 APIWhenWhat

-embedFile(path)Compile timeReads file, returns contents as string
+embedFile(path)Compile timeReads one file, returns contents as string

 embedDir(path)Compile timeRecursively reads all files in directory